Quick Start

 - • At least one LLM API key.
 An OpenAI key is the easiest starting point.
 You can also use Google AI Studio, Anthropic, Mistral, Scaleway, or self-hosted endpoints.

-- • (For voice agents) STT & TTS keys.
-Deepgram for speech-to-text, ElevenLabs for text-to-speech.
+- • (For voice agents) STT & TTS.
+Modular voice pipelines need speech-to-text and text-to-speech.
+Options: OpenAI (Whisper + TTS), Deepgram + ElevenLabs, or self-hosted servers (Speaches, Kokoro, Piper, etc.).
 Not needed for voice-to-voice models (OpenAI Realtime, Gemini Live) or text chat agents.

 Responsible Use of AI in Research